Search this Site

 ISC23_alb_Table1

-3. Current fishing intensity (F2018-2020) is lower than the average fishing intensity from the 2002-2004 period (the reference level for IATTC Resolution C-05-02 and WCPFC CMM-2019-03).
+3. Current fishing intensity (F2018-2020) is lower than the average fishing intensity from the 2002-2004 period (the reference level for IATTC Resolution C-05-02 and WCPFC CMM 2019-03).

 Conservation Information

-Two harvest scenarios were projected to evaluate impacts on achieving the management objectives for this stock, which are: 1) maintain SSB above the limit reference point, with a probability of at least 80% over the next 10 years; 2) maintain depletion of total biomass around the historical (2006-2015) average depletion over the next 10 years; and 3) maintain fishing intensity at or below the target reference point with a probability of at least 50% over the next 10 years (WCPFC HS 2022-01; IATTC Resolution C-22-04).
+Two harvest scenarios were projected to evaluate impacts on the management objectives of the IATTC and WCPFC for this stock: 1) maintain SSB above the limit reference point, with a probability of at least 80% over the next 10 years; 2) maintain depletion of total biomass around the historical (2006-2015) average depletion over the next 10 years; and 3) maintain fishing intensity at or below the target reference point with a probability of at least 50% over the next 10 years (WCPFC HS 2023-01; IATTC Resolution C-23-02).
 As a larger cohort is estimated in the latest period of the assessment, all projections show a steep increase of SSB in the first year.

-The constant fishing intensity scenario showed that at current fishing intensity (F2018-2020), female SSB is expected to increase to 90,098 t (95% CI: 23,218 – 156,978 t) by 2031.
-Over the next 10 years, there was: 1) a 97.7% probability of the female SSB remaining above the 14%SSBcurrent, F=0 LRP for all 10 years; 2) a 72.0% probability of the total biomass (age-1+) being above the average of 2006-2015 for any year; and 3) a 95.5% probability of the fishing intensity remaining at or below the F45%SPR TRP for any year (Figure 7).
+The constant fishing intensity scenario showed that the current fishing intensity (F2018-2020) is expected to result in female SSB increasing to 90,098 t (95% CI: 23,218 – 156,978 t) by 2031.
+Over the next 10 years, there was: 1) a 97.7% probability of the female SSB remaining above the 14%SSBcurrent, F=0 LRP for all 10 years; 2) a 72.0% probability of the total biomass (age-1+) being above the average of 2006-2015 for any year; and 3) a 95.5% probability of the fishing intensity remaining at or below the F45%SPR TRP for any year.

-The randomly resampled fishing intensity scenario showed that at future fishing intensity similar to the 2005 – 2019 period, female SSB is expected to increase to 87,669 t (95% CI: 22,219 – 153,119 t) by 2031.
-Over the next 10 years, there was: 1) a 98.1 % probability of the female SSB remaining above the 14%SSBcurrent, F=0 LRP for all 10 years; 2) a 69.5 % probability of the total biomass (age-1+) being above the average of 2006 – 2015 for any year; and 3) a 79.6 % probability of the fishing intensity remaining at or below the F45%SPR TRP for any year (Figure 8).
+The constant fishing intensity scenario showed that the current fishing intensity (F2018-2020) is expected to result in female SSB increasing to 90,098 t (95% CI: 23,218 – 156,978 t) by 2031.
+Over the next 10 years, there was: 1) a 97.7% probability of the female SSB remaining above the 14%SSBcurrent, F=0 LRP for all 10 years; 2) a 72.0% probability of the total biomass (age-1+) being above the average of 2006-2015 for any year; and 3) a 95.5% probability of the fishing intensity remaining at or below the F45%SPR TRP for any year.